 - Depending on the type of investment, you may be asked to provide occupation information such as your CV

-Typically you would also have to provide biometrics for all family members, but it was made simpler due to Covid restrictions.
-Now, you will apply for the blue papers (temporary residency permit).
-Once the application has been made, you have up to 12 months to visit Greece with your family to do the biometrics, making it much more flexible.
+The only part of the entire Greek Golden Visa process that can’t be done remotely is the biometrics, which must be provided for all family member applicants.
+Once you have received your blue papers (temporary residency permit) and the application has been made, you will have up to 12 months to visit Greece with your family to complete them.
 After this, you will finally be able to apply for permanent residence.